Alewife Reservation

 This Alewife District Community Action Plan builds off decades of advocacy and attempts to create a strategic path forward, outlining what steps Green Cambridge and others can take to restore the ecological health of these 136 acres, make it more climate resilient, and ensure that it is an accessible resource.
 We hope that this document serves as a launching point for collaborative advocacy, and look forward to the continual improvements and enrichment of the Alewife District.

-Announcing Restore Corps, launching in summer 2025!
+Announcing Restore Corps, launching in Summer 2026!

 Using the Alewife Reservation as an outdoor classroom and workforce training ground, our paid ecological restoration program connects youth aged 16-18 to this 136 acre shared landscape owned by the Department of Conservation and Recreation.
 Across 8 months, seasonal cohorts focus on removing invasive species, planting natives, working across municipal lines, stakeholder development, mapping and design, and implementation of aspects of projects previously identified in master plans.